top of page

 Then came the sensation of water.

 His back rested on the surface of a liquid expanse, rocking back and forth with the current.
-Warm droplets sprinkled his face.
+Water droplets sprinkled his face.
 They tasted salty and metallic.
 Without warning, the current intensified into waves, each one more erratic than the last, until his body flipped up and down in the wake of the madness.

 Xander opened his eyes to a world of color.

 Overhead, he saw a vast night sky cast in deep purple and green, filled with stars and other celestial bodies.
-Among them were three distinct moons, all at different phases in their lunar cycles.
+Among them were three moons, all at different phases in their lunar cycles.

 Huh?